bbtong/s3wer/README.md

 If you searched for this, I am sorry, this utility is currently under development and I appreciate any issues or PRs contributed here.

+- S3 does not require region selection, so this will not be a filter.